treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 Here we're making an empty dictionary and using the [update][] method to add items from each of the other dictionaries.
 Notice that we're adding `global_context` first so that any common keys in `user_context` will override those in `global_context`.

-How does this score?
 All five of our requirements were met so this is **accurate**.
-This solution is also pretty clear and fairly idiomatic. (why?)
+This solution takes three lines of code and cannot be performed inline, but it's pretty clear.

 - Accurate: yes
 - Idiomatic: fairly

-### copy and update
+### Copy and update

-Alternatively, we could copy the `global_context` dictionary and update it with the items in `user_context`.
+Alternatively, we could copy `global_context` and update the copy with `user_context`.

 ```python
 context = global_context.copy()